deemru/WavesKit/docs/WavesKit.md

 `array`

-> Lease transaction as an array
+> Lease transaction as an array or FALSE on failure

 <hr />